 The word ‘Putrada’ signifies ‘giver of sons’ and henceforth it is believed that by observing the ekadashi fast in the month of Shravan, desires for a male child by childless couples can be fulfilled.
 The Shravan Putrada Ekadashi is celebrated with great zeal in all the states of India other than northern regions, where the Pausha Putrada Ekadashi is more popular.

-Sravana Putrada Ekadashi 2017 was on August 03 Thursday
+Sravana Putrada Ekadashi 2018 is on August 22 Wednesday

 Rituals in Shravan Putrada Ekadashi:

 - Fasting is the main ritual on Shravan Putrada Ekadashi.
 The fast must be observed by both the partners if they yearn for a male child.
 On this day, some couples observe strict fast while some even keep a partial fasting.
 Eating of grains, pulses, rice, onion and non-vegetarian food is strictly prohibited for all on Shravan Putrada Ekadashi.

 - The vrat begins on ‘dashami’ and the observer must eat only ‘saatvik’ food before noon.
 Complete celibacy is observed on dashami night.
 No food is eaten from sunrise of ekadashi till the dawn of ‘dwadashi’ (12th day).
 The fast is broken after finishing the puja rituals and offering food to a respected Brahmin.